 Teen orthodontic treatment, also known as comprehensive orthodontic treatment, is the most common form of orthodontic care.
-Treatment during adolescence may also be the second phase of a two-phased treatment plan for more difficult cases.
-Treatment often includes, but is not limited to, the use of braces to correct any problems.
+Treatment during adolescence is often also considered to be the second phase of a two-phased treatment plan for more demanding cases.
+Treatment often includes, but is not limited to, the use of braces.

 Teenagers should seek an exam at the first sign of an orthodontic problem.
-These problems include crowding, protruding teeth, cross bites, under bites, jaw pain and problems chewing.
-Correction of these problems before they worsen can help avoid future complications.
-Children do not grow out of these problems and the presence of poor growth patterns, as a result of the developing malocclusion (bad bite), could make the problem more difficult to treat when growth is finished.
-Consequently, “waiting” for all the permanent teeth to erupt before seeking an orthodontic exam may be ill-advised.
+These problems include crowding, protruding teeth, cross bites, underbites, jaw pain or problems chewing.
+Correction of these problems before they worsen will help avoid future complications.
+The presence of poor growth patterns, as a result of the developing malocclusion (bad bite), could make the problem more difficult to treat when growth is finished.
+Consequently, “waiting” for all the permanent teeth to erupt before seeking an orthodontic exam is ill-advised.

 The objective of comprehensive treatment, as with all orthodontic treatment, is to develop a properly functioning occlusion (bite).
-If the teeth function together well, it will also deliver an aesthetically pleasing result.
+Your teeth should function together well, to maintain a healthy mouth and happy smile.

-Following active orthodontic treatment, we will fabricate upper and lower removable retainers.
-We recommend full time wear for at least 18 months while the bone supporting the teeth stabilizes.
-After full time wear we recommend nighttime wear indefinitely.
+Following active orthodontic treatment, we will make upper and lower removable retainers.
+It is recommended that these retainers are worn full time for at least 18 months after treatment while the bone supporting the teeth stabilizes.
+Then, after full-time wear we recommend nighttime wear indefinitely.